phoenix-rtos/phoenix-rtos-doc/quickstart/armv7m4-stm32l4x6-nucleo.md

   :width: 50%
   ```

-- Now you should verify, what USB device on your host-pc is connected with the `UART` (console).
+- Verify, what USB device on your host-pc is connected with the UART (console).
 To check that run:

   - On Ubuntu: